guoyu07/skynet-5/README.md

 # 2.2.
 Requirements
-Skynet Framework requires these components for work:
+Skynet Framework requires these components to launch:

 - Webserver with PHP 5.5+ interpreter
 - PDO extension (for databases connections)